FoxMoss/doom.sh/blog/doominbash.md

 # I wrote Doom in pure Bash
 ## Heres how!

+I ported Doom(1993) to run with no external dependencies, in pure bash.
+It runs about on the timescale of arround a frame every couple of hours, but the important bit is that it does infact run!
+Bash as a program language is slower then you would like to belive.
+The challenge from writing a program in Bash is not trying to make it technically able to run, it's living long enough to see your fledgly script grow old enough to bear fruit.

+If you would like to just see if you can run the program yourself, you can download the file here.
+Though be warned it takes a while.

+TODO: link file

-So let's first establish a baseline, what does it mean to put *doom in bash*?
+So let's first establish a baseline.
+What does it mean to run *pure bash*?
 I will be using GNU bash, version 5.1.16.
 And for programs inside of bash, if it is in [GNU Coreutils] which is:
 ```